Daniella Weiss

-Daniella Weiss (דניאלה וייס; born 30 August 1945) is an Israeli far-right Orthodox Zionist, founder of Nachala, an Israeli settler organization, and a former mayor of Kedumim, which is, like all Israeli settlements in the West Bank, illegal under international law.
+Daniella Weiss (דניאלה וייס; born 30 August 1945) is an Israeli politician who is the founder of Nachala, an Israeli settler and far-right organization, and a former mayor of Kedumim, an Israeli settlement in the West Bank.
 She was first elected mayor of Kedumim in September 1996, and was re-elected for a second term in November 2001 through 2007.
-Weiss' organization, Nachala, has been involved in at least one killing.
 She was sanctioned by Canada in June 2024 for violence against civilians in the West Bank and by the United Kingdom in May 2025.

 Early life

 Daniella Weiss was born in Bnei Brak, Mandatory Palestine, in 1945.
 Her father was from the United States and her mother was born in Poland to Polish Jews and raised in Mandatory Palestine since her first year of life.
-Both Jewish immigrants, they were members of Lehi, a Zionist paramilitary terrorist organization, and took part in underground activities.
+Both Jewish immigrants, they were members of Lehi, a Zionist paramilitary militant organization, and took part in underground activities.
 She attended a religious high school in Ramat Gan, and studied as part of the Atuda program.
 She studied English literature and philosophy at Bar-Ilan University.

 Career

 Since the 1970s, Weiss has been a notable figure in the Gush Emunim settlement movement, active in the establishment of many new settlements in the West Bank.

 Weiss became the secretary-general of Gush Emunim.
 In May 1987, after Ofra Moses, a Jewish settler, was killed in a Palestinian firebomb attack, Weiss led a vigilante group on a shooting and rock-throwing rampage through the Palestinian town of Qalqiliya.
 She was sentenced to a 2500 shekel fine and a six-month suspended sentence.

 Weiss served as the mayor of Kedumim between 1996 and 2007.
 In 2010, she founded the Nachala Settlement Movement, which aims to establish new illegal Israeli settlements in the West Bank.
 She serves as its director.

 In early 2023, Weiss appealed to Prime Minister Benjamin Netanyahu not to stop the judicial reform program in response to protests, claiming that the Israeli Supreme Court was attempting to eradicate the national and Jewish element of Israel and needed to be stopped.

-In November 2024, during the Israeli invasion of the Gaza Strip, Weiss was allowed to survey potential settlement sites in North Gaza, including Netzarim, by IDF soldiers in contravention of orders barring civilians and requiring entries to be logged.
+In November 2024, during the Gaza war and the proposed resettlement of Gaza, Weiss was allowed to survey potential settlement sites in North Gaza, including Netzarim, by IDF soldiers in contravention of orders barring civilians and requiring entries to be logged.
 Weiss stated that she had organized hundreds of settlers ready to imminently enter, making it difficult for the authorities to expel them.
 After a report by KAN News, the IDF announced that it was investigating the incident.

-In March 2025, Weiss was nominated for the 2025 Nobel Peace Prize, submitted by Israeli professors, Amos Azaria and Shalom Sadik of Ariel University and Ben-Gurion University.
-They stated that she contributed to “decades-long efforts in strengthening Jewish communities and promoting regional stability.”
-This nomination has caused widespread condemnation by social media users.
+In March 2025, Weiss was nominated for the 2025 Nobel Peace Prize by the Israeli professors Amos Azaria and Shalom Sadik of Ariel University and Ben-Gurion University.
+They stated that she contributed to "decades-long efforts in strengthening Jewish communities and promoting regional stability".
+The nomination caused widespread condemnation by social media users.